Table of Contents

 Socks + underwear

 Try to pack enough clothes so you don’t have to do laundry more than 1 time per week to 10 days.
-You can either rinse your clothes in the sink, use your hotel’s laundry option or find one nearby, or stay at an AirBnB with washing machine.
-Note that most AirBnB’s in Europe don’t have a dryer, but provide a clothes rack for drying.
+You can either rinse your clothes in the sink, use your hotel’s laundry option or find one nearby or stay at a vacation rental with a washing machine.
+Note that most vacation rentals in Europe don’t have a dryer, but provide a clothes rack for drying.
 Just plan your timing accordingly.

 Best Boots and Footwear for Europe in Winter